it’s time to get to work…

 … so let’s work together.

-Beyond her work in research and practice, Dr. Weeden has provided expert commentary to outlets and organizations like Buzzfeed News, the Ryerson Review of Journalism, the David Hume Institute (Scotland), the Scottish Government, CBC News, and CTV News, as well as several podcasts and community news outlets.
+Dr. Weeden has provided expert commentary to outlets and organizations like Buzzfeed News, the Ryerson Review of Journalism, the David Hume Institute (Scotland), the Scottish Government, CBC News, and CTV News, as well as several podcasts and community news outlets.
 Dr. Weeden has published widely in both scholarly and popular press, and her work can be read in publications like The Conversation Canada, IRPP Policy Options, the Annals of the Association of American Geographers, the Annals of Regional Science, the Journal of Rural and Community Development, the Canadian Rural Revitalization Foundation, the Rural Policy Learning Commons, CIGI Online, and her long-standing column in Municipal World.

 Recent & Upcoming Appearances